-Ohana is equipped with 3 Domestic DTU 12 12,000 BTU
+Ohana is equipped with 3 Domestic BTU 12 12,000 BTU

 self-contained air conditioning - also works as heat pump heat.
-They run off of shore power or generator.
+This system requires shore power or the generator to operate.
+They work off saltwater flowing through the system and will not work on batteries.

 You can control each of the 3 units separately: (1) forward port stateroom, (2) the main salon, (3) aft port stateroom.